-- · Directly bonded particles.
+- Directly bonded particles.

 - Directly constrained particles.

-- Particles that are in the same rigid body.
+- Particles that are in the same body (i.e. have the same body flag).
+Note that these bodies need not be rigid.

 reset_exclusions allows the defaults to be overridden to add other exclusions or to remove the exclusion for bonded or constrained particles.